Can I Sell My House With A Tax Lien? Selling Property With Delinquent Taxes

 Wait For The Debt To Expire

 The IRS generally has 10 years to collect on your tax liens.
-However, that doesn't mean that a federal tax lien will automatically disappear after that time.
+However, that doesn’t mean that a federal tax lien will automatically disappear after that time.
 The IRS can extend this 10-year period, meaning that your tax debts might hang around longer than 10 years.
-This makes waiting for your tax liens to disappear is not the smartest strategy.
-Not only might they get extended, but a government body could move to seize your home while you're waiting for your liens to disappear.
+This means waiting for your tax liens to disappear is not the smartest strategy.
+Not only might they get extended, but a government body could move to seize your home while you’re waiting for your liens to expire.

-And selling your home with a tax lien could be a challenge as you wait.
-Buyers won't be responsible for paying off the liens on your home after buying your property.
-But if you don't pay off the lien, there's nothing stopping government bodies from seizing the property even after it's sold.
+Additionally, selling your home with a tax lien could be a challenge as you wait.
+Buyers won’t be responsible for paying off the liens on your home after buying your property.
+But if you don’t pay off the lien, there’s nothing stopping government bodies from seizing the property even after it’s sold.
 This could dissuade buyers from making offers on your home.

 Tax liens don’t show up on your credit reports and won’t hurt your three-digit FICO® Score.
 However, homeowners who have unpaid taxes are often struggling financially.
 Those struggles could include missed credit card and loan payments, which hurt their credit score.

-Although it certainly wasn’t what you intended when you purchased your home, selling your house may be a great way to get hold of your finances and move into a new home that’s more affordable in your current financial situation.
-Hopefully, you’ll walk away with enough money for a down payment on that fresh start.
+Although it may not be what you intended when you purchased your home, selling your house may be a viable solution to get hold of your finances and move into a new home that’s more affordable in your current financial situation.